kiriculum/inveroom/README.md

 # Inveroom

-### Inventory app for keep all the data in one place
+### Inventory app for keeping all the data in one place